Cycling Alpe d’Huez and surrounds: cycling’s most famous cols

 If you’re looking for riding from other Alpine towns, head to our other French Alps guides:

-This article includes details of products and/or services that we have used ourselves or which we would consider.
-Some are paid features or include affiliate links where if you click on a link and make a booking or buy something, we may earn a commission.
+This article includes details of products and/or services that we have used ourselves or which we would consider using.
+Some are paid features or include affiliate links or referral codes which we may earn commission from.
 As an Amazon Associate we earn from qualifying purchases.
 Please read our disclosure policy for further information.

 Cycling Alpe d’Huez: Routes